 - I want to claim superannuation refund/cancel my visa

 If your visa application has been refused, please note no further action can be taken by the Department or the Embassy.
 Except in very limited legal circumstances, the Department cannot change the decision; it is not possible for you or a family member to attend the Embassy to discuss.
 The reasons for refusal are outlined in the decision letter.
-This letter will also contain information on whether merits review is available at the Administrative Appeals Tribunal (AAT)
+This letter will also contain information on whether merits review is available at the Administrative Appeals Tribunal (AAT) website.

 It is open to an applicant to lodge a new application if they wish, however, unless there is new information or the applicant’s circumstances have changed, the decision may still be the same, so applicants should carefully consider before deciding to apply again.